wind-python/windpowerlib/README.rst

 **Generally the following steps are required when changing, adding or removing code:**

-* Add new tests if you have written new functions/classes
+* Add new tests if you have written new functions/classes.
-* Add/change the documentation (new feature, API changes ...)
+* Add/change the documentation (new feature, API changes ...).
-* Add a whatsnew entry and your name to Contributors
+* Add a whatsnew entry and your name to Contributors.
 * Check if all tests still work by simply executing pytest in your windpowerlib directory:

 .. role:: bash(code)